 When symptomatic, PSGN typically presents with features of the nephritic syndrome such as hematuria, oliguria, hypertension, and edema.
 Less commonly presentation can mimic nephrotic syndrome with significant proteinuria.

 Group A Streptococcus (GAS) has been subtyped depending on the surface M protein and opacity factor, which are known to be nephrogenic and can cause PSGN.
-Other causes of post-infectious glomerulonephritis include bacterial (endocarditis, enterocolitis, pneumonia, intraventricular shunt infections), viral (hepatitis B and C infections, human immunodeficiency virus, cytomegalovirus, Epstein Barr virus, parvovirus B19), fungal (coccidioidomycosis, histoplasmosis), and parasitic infections (malaria, leishmania, toxoplasmosis, and schistosomiasis).
+Other causes of post-infectious glomerulonephritis include bacterial infections including endocarditis, enterocolitis, pneumonia, and intraventricular shunt infections, viral (hepatitis B and C infections, human immunodeficiency virus, cytomegalovirus, Epstein Barr virus, parvovirus B19), fungal (coccidioidomycosis, histoplasmosis), and parasitic infections (malaria, leishmania, toxoplasmosis, and schistosomiasis).

 Poor hygiene, overcrowding, and low socioeconomic status are important risk factors for streptococci outbreaks, and this explains the higher incidence of PSGN in impoverished countries.
 Genetic factors are expected to predispose to the condition since almost 40% of patients with PSGN gave a positive family history.
 There is no specific gene found to cause PSGN.

 Over the past three decades, PSGN incidence has significantly dropped in developed countries; such as the United States, UK, Central Europe, and Japan.
 The reason for this progress is the use of antibiotic prophylaxis and the improvement of hygienic states.
 In these developed countries, PSGN has become more frequently seen in adult patients who suffer from chronic debilitating diseases.